dapr/docs/overview.md

 In summary, you can use Dapr to build microservice applications using any language, any framework, and run them anywhere.

-## What buidling block capabilities does Dapr provide?
+## What capabilities does Dapr provide?

 There are many considerations when architecting and building microservices applications.
 Dapr provides best practices for common capabilities when building microservice applications that developers can use in a standard way and deploy to any environment.
 It does this by providing distributed system building blocks